Box Breathing Technique: Benefits and How To Practice?

 Box breathing or square breathing technique is an easy and effective breathing technique for people looking to re-center their breathing, find relaxation, and improve concentration.
-With this breathing technique, you too can reduce your daily stress and find your calm.
+With this breathing technique, you too can reduce your daily stress and find your calm

 Breathe in, hold, breathe out, and relax…